Supreme Court to review Trump’s religious exemptions for contraceptive coverage

 The Little Sisters of the Poor and the Trump administration sought the high court’s review after a lower court sided with states challenging the expansion and issued a nationwide injunction.

+The Little Sisters is a Roman Catholic religious order for women founded in the 19th century in France.
+The institute runs nearly 30 homes for needy, elderly persons in the U.S., according to its website.

+In its cert petition, attorneys representing the Little Sisters of the Poor in Pittsburgh noted the appeals court had failed to identify any employee who would be harmed by the Little Sisters’ not carrying birth control on their health plans.

-A date for the oral argument has not yet been set, but advocacy groups say it’s discriminatory to allow universities and employers to refuse to provide employees and students with birth control coverage.
+A date for the oral argument has not yet been set, but the American Civil Liberties Union said it’s discriminatory to allow universities and employers to refuse to provide employees and students with birth control coverage.

 “The Trump administration’s attempt to take away people’s insurance coverage for contraception is one of the administration’s many attacks on access to abortion and contraception, and we hope the Supreme Court will uphold the lower court’s ruling blocking this awful law,” said Brigitte Amiri, deputy director at the American Civil Liberty Union’s Reproductive Freedom Project.